-[UPDATE (March 2023) – These links still work to download the old Acrobat DC 2019 trials.
-We also now have the all-new Acrobat DC 2023 Direct Links!]
+[UPDATE (October 2021) – These links still work to download the old Acrobat DC 2020 trials.
+We also now have the all-new Acrobat DC 2021 Direct Download Links!]

-Adobe Acrobat DC 2019 is now shipping!
-If you hadn’t heard by now, “DC” stands for Document Cloud, which is Adobe’s set of integrated online services to help customers better manage critical documents.
-At the heart of Document Cloud is Acrobat DC – the industry standard for creating, sharing and editing PDFs – which was completely rearchitected for the initial DC 2015 milestone release several years ago.
+Adobe Acrobat DC 2020 is here!
+If you hadn’t heard, “DC” stands for Document Cloud, which is Adobe’s set of integrated online services to help customers better manage important and everyday documents.
+At the heart of Document Cloud is Acrobat DC – the industry standard for creating, sharing and editing PDFs – which was completely rearchitected for the initial DC 2015 milestone release some years back.
 For more information, see: What Is the Document Cloud?

-Acrobat continues as a desktop product in both Pro or Standard editions, and is available either via subscription or with a perpetual (one-time purchase) license.
-“Acrobat 2017” is the most recent perpetual desktop version of Acrobat – in other words, not the latest release.
-“Acrobat DC 2019” is the current subscription version of Acrobat.
-With Acrobat DC, ongoing updates are included so you always have the most recent version of Acrobat software with the newest product innovations and tools for desktop and mobile.
+Acrobat continues as a desktop product in both Pro and Standard editions, and is available either via subscription or with a perpetual (one-off purchase) license.
+“Acrobat 2020” is the most recent perpetual desktop version of Acrobat – in other words, definitely not the latest release.
+“Acrobat DC 2020” is the current subscription version of Acrobat.
+With Acrobat DC, ongoing updates are included so you always have the newest version of Acrobat software with the latest product innovations and a complete set of tools for desktop and mobile use.

-And in keeping our tradition of providing the direct download links for major Adobe products such as Creative Cloud, Captivate 11, and Elements 2023, you’ll find the direct links for the newest Acrobat releases below.
-Direct download links for the all the other apps in CC 2019 are now also available – and you can get them here.
+And in maintaining our tradition of providing the direct download links for major Adobe products such as Creative Cloud, Captivate 11, and Elements 2022, you’ll find the direct links for the newest Acrobat releases below.
+Direct download links for the all the other apps in CC 2021 are now also available – see how you can get them here.